 That said, with the right skills and most importantly decision making, you can get some stunning views.
 This particular picture is taken from a beautiful mountain called Moel Eilio looking towards The Glyderau.
 Just wonderful but be cautious.

-Join Jason Rawles on a expedition in Britain – discover more here.
+Join Jason Rawles on a expedition – discover more here.